ThatNerd404/A.P.O.L.L.O/Documents/A.P.O.L.L.O.md

 # After phase 4 take break to chill and just focus more on pixel art and website!

 ## Goals for phase 5
-- [ ] more prompt engineering
+- [x] more prompt engineering
-- [ ] more bug fixing
+- [x] more bug fixing
-- [ ] add more documents to load (pep 8 docs so I can always have my code be formatted )
+- [x] add more documents to load (pep 8 docs so I can always have my code be formatted )
 ## Goals for phase 6
-- [ ] give it an activation phrase and background listening
+- [x] give it an activation phrase and background listening
-- [ ] figure out threading programming and see if that can help with optimizing the speed of the program
-- [ ] try to see if I can change the voice to sumn else
+- [ ] try to see if I can change the voice to sumn else (british voice with george)
+- [ ] work on making similarity score work better and add more notes
 ## Goals for phase 7
+- [ ] more bug fixing
+	- [ ] make wake word be able to be heard faster
 - [ ] add new commands to let it do certain tasks like:
 	- [ ] play music
 	- [ ] take notes
 	- [ ] set alarms / reminders

 ## Goals for final phase
+- [ ] figure out threading programming to implement it into the pet.
 - [ ] combine with desktop pet and deploy on computer
 - [ ] optimize speed better